Deadweight Loss Calculator

 The total economic welfare of a market can be seen as the total amount of positive value created for society by all the transactions of that market.
 When you’re in a free-market equilibrium, the sum of consumer and producer surplus is as large as possible. - you have the best economic efficiency and the highest total economic welfare.

-Now let’s consider that the price of that product or service was artificially regulated to a different value because of external effects like a government tax or subsidy, a minimum wage law, or a monopoly controlling the supply and inflating the price to maximize its profits.
+Now let’s consider that the price of that product or service was artificially regulated to a different value because of external effects like a government tax or subsidy, a minimum wage law, or a monopoly controlling the supply and inflating the price to maximize its profits (you can analyze the best price with the optimal price calculator).

 The deadweight loss definition tells us that, although those cases have different effects on the parties involved, their total economic welfare is always less than the one generated by a free and unregulated market.
 This loss in total economic welfare is what we call the deadweight loss.